betaflight/betaflight.com/docs/release/Betaflight-4.4-Release-Notes.md

 Favorite presets are being remembered by it's path+name in the repo.
 So a favorite preset in one repository becomes automatically a favorite in another, if it's sharing the same name and path withing the repos.

-## 4. GPS Return to Home enhancements
+## 4. GPS Return to Home Enhancements

 **GPS "Rescue" has been extensively revised and greatly improved.** The quad should reliably return at the set speed, descend at an angle, land within a few metres of the home point, and disarm automatically on touch-down.
 There are separate PID control elements for altitude and return velocity t home; the defaults work very well for 'typical' quads.
 The system should initially be tested with a switch at reasonably close range and low altitude.
 Setting up and testing GPS Rescue to provide a reliable return on the event of an RxLoss failsafe is a non-trivial task, but well worth the trouble.